capitancambio/pipeline-validator/README.md

 -----------------------

 * It's ugly.
-* Currently it only works with the push-notifier branch from the pipeline framework.
 * It will only work with the hauy_valid example as the xml file name is hardcoded in the server :laughing:.
-* No authenticated mode support yet.